SENSEiXENUS/senseixenus.github.io/posts/ctf/PwnMe2025/writeup.md

 ![image](https://github.com/user-attachments/assets/01ab5ca9-0c3a-4834-b4cd-8e1a63b77a27)

-- In order to get the flag,we need to find a way to trigger `error.html`.I was able to trigger it by registering an already registered user.Coe-:
+- In order to get the flag,we need to find a way to trigger `error.html`.I was able to trigger it by registering an already registered user.Code-:

 ```python3
 @app.route('/register', methods=['GET', 'POST'])